Helperbird/website/src/pages/features/overlay.md

   OpenDyslexic

-featurePageTitle: Color overlays for every browser
+featurePageTitle: Ease your eyes with a customizable overlay/tint
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/overlay.svg"
 youtubeId: PfILiWebkuc
 cardTitle: Overlays & tints
 featureDescription:
-  People who don't like bright white web pages can now change the overlay color of a web page with the overlay feature.
+  Adjust the brightness, contrast and color of any website to your preference.
 group: reading
 tags:
   - features